feliwxp/Data-Engineering-Notes/0. Back to Basics/2. Relational Data Models/README.md

 Read more: https://medium.com/t%C3%BCrk-telekom-bulut-teknolojileri/whats-the-difference-between-oltp-and-olap-bdcafdffb1c3

 ## Normal Forms:

+Database normalization entails organizing a database into several tables in order to reduce redundancy.
 ---
 ### Objectives:
 1. To free the database from unwanted insertions, updates, & deletion dependencies